alexmorgad0/lisbon_housing_transport_analysis/README.md

 I first tested a simple Linear Regression, but its performance was very poor (R² ≈ 0.17, RMSE ≈ €2,328/m²).

 I then trained a Random Forest Regressor, which performed much better, explaining about 75% of the variance (R² ≈ 0.75) with an error of €1,300/m².
-This error is still large and only suitable for showing broad trends — not individual property valuations.
+This error is still large and only suitable for showing broad trends, not individual property valuations.

 > Disclaimer:
 > This model should **not be used to predict real house prices**.